Editor’s Note: We encourage you to read Part 1. Photo Courtesy: City of Oakland, Citizen Review Board.

 Who are these people who sit on civilian review boards and work under the philosophical stimulation of the NACOLE leadership?
 And what motivates them to feel compelled, and more interestingly sufficiently skilled to preside over the professional decisions and strategic operational practices of an established profession in which they have neither made decisions or engaged in strategic operational practices under equivalent conditions?

 During the course of researching this topic, it was interesting to note that most review boards spent considerable effort producing web pages that highlighted mission statements, emphasized law enforcement misconduct, and provided a streamlined path to the complaint process.
-But several were lacking in transparency when it came to identifying those who were empowered to judge the transparency of law enforcement professionals, as show by Miami and Dallas.
+But several were lacking in transparency when it came to identifying those who were empowered to judge the transparency of law enforcement professionals, as shown by Miami and Dallas.
 Significant research was required to both identify review board members and review background information.

 Here is a sampling of the folks who are out there judging the thoughts, decisions and actions of law enforcement officers.